No see um bites are notorious around the world.

 Although no see ums are tiny, minuscule flies that are difficult to see, their bites pack a punch.
 And a nasty one at that.

 The female no see um mouthpart is built for biting.
 As such, it pierces skin tissue effortlessly.
 The floor of the female’s mouthpart contains a proboscis.
-Although elongated, it’s comparatively short and as long as the no see um’s head.
+Although elongated, it’s comparatively short and is as long as the no see um’s head.

 This proboscis contains sharp, bladelike mandibles and a protracted channel through which saliva travels while a female feeds.
 At the tip of her mandibles, there is a line of teeth at the edge.
 These are used to puncture the skin while feeding.